sding11/RAG-VR/README.md

 k.
 Click the button on the UI interface according to the prompt to start and end the query.

-## Implementation of Main Experience
+## Implementation of Dataset-based Evaluation
 ### Training
 a.
 Download the necessary packages
 !pip install langchain langchain_experimental langchain-groq --use-deprecated=legacy-resolver